 You can speak to a GP or nurse over the phone or have a video consultation if appropriate

 If a doctor or nurse does need to see you in person then you will be given an appointment to attend the Practice.

 - Monday to Friday 8.30 to 9.00am and 3.30 to 4.00pm

 Please come on time to your booked appointment and come alone if possible

 Please do not come into the surgery if you think you may have Coronavirus, stay indoors and avoid close contact with other people.

-To help limit the spread of infection we are asking for all patients aged 12 and over to wear a face covering when they come into the Practice.
+- cover your mouth and nose with a face covering-To help limit the spread of infection we are asking for all patients aged 12 and over to wear a face covering when they come into the Practice.

 If you have